It's conquered war zones and deserts. Britain is easy

 Finally, for businesses purchasing or leasing a Land Cruiser Utility Commercial, there may be the option to write down 100% as capital allowance for plant within annual investment allowance limits, or an 18% write down as well as reclaimable VAT.

-There's a clue in the name – Utility.
-You get the basics, and nothing more – but they're very well-made basics.
+At launch in 2018 there was only the Utility grade available, and the clue is in the name – you get the basics, and nothing more.
+But they're very well-made basics.

 Land Cruiser Utility Commercial standard equipment highlights: